Francis Austen: Early career

 Promoted to lieutenant on 28 December 1792, Austen transferred to the sloop HMS Despatch and then returned to England at the end of 1793.
 In March 1794 he joined the sloop Lark, a brig that was part of a fleet that evacuated British troops from Ostend and Nieuwpoort after the French captured the Netherlands during the French Revolutionary Wars.
 In March 1795 HMS Lark was part of a squadron that escorted Princess Caroline of Brunswick to England.
 Austen transferred to the fifth-rate HMS Andromeda in May 1795 and to the second-rate HMS Glory in Autumn 1795.
 In HMS Glory he escorted the troops of General Ralph Abercromby destined for the West Indies in December 1795.
 He moved to the fifth-rate HMS Shannon in early 1796, to the fifth-rate HMS Triton in September 1796 and to the fifth-rate HMS Seahorse in March 1797.
 He then joined the second-rate HMS London in February 1798 and took part in the blockade of Cádiz.
 After securing the patronage of Admiral Lord Gambier, he was promoted to commander on 3 January 1799 and became commanding officer of the sloop HMS Peterel in February 1799.
-In HMS Peterel he captured some 40 ships, was present at the capture of a French squadron in June 1799 and led an operation when the French brig Ligurienne was captured and two others were driven ashore off Marseille in March 1800.
+In Peterel he captured some 40 ships, was present at the capture of a French squadron in June 1799 and led an operation which captured the French brig Ligurienne off Marseille on 21 March 1800.
 He also took part in the blockade of Genoa in May 1800 and, having been promoted to captain on 13 May 1800, was present at the blockade of Abu Qir in August 1800.